Are you ready to make your escape?

 Pam Slim is a lifestyle coach who helps people quit their 9-5 and create your own dream company.
 Her book, Escape From Cubicle Nation: From Corporate Prisoner to Thriving Entrepreneur is a wonderful breakdown of the steps involved in quitting a job and creating a business (think Tim Ferriss’ 4-Hour Workweek, but with more detailed steps as to how to actually create your muse).

 What’s the benefit of creating your own company?
-Well, for you, my fellow friends, it leaves you more time to sarge on your own schedule.
 In essence, you get to do things as you want to do them, without having to answer to all your crazy boss’ requests (how many more times can you hear you need to finish another competitive analysis by Thursday?).

 Now, in full disclosure, this isn’t a cure-all book.
 A lot of you have the dream of walking up to your boss, telling him to jump off a tall building, and then, all of the sudden you’re sitting on the beaches of Costa Rica raking in passive income from your cat product business.
 Well, time for a rude awakening: Creating a business as Pam outlines takes effort.
 A lot of effort.
 As Pam says in the intro, creating a company is, “not all glamour” and is, “a labor of intense love and sweat and patience.”